martinez-kateeurisse/Calculator-OOP-Ver/README.md

 * This program is done in an object oriented programming way, thus, various class files are included.
 * Class files are grouped based on their functionalities.
 * In order to execute the calculator program, you have to run the main file named "main_calculator".
-* An inheritance file was added (ui_modified.py) wherein it inherit the user_interface.py's methods
+* Inheritance files were added (ui_modified.py & calc_modified.py) wherein it inherit the user_interface.py's methods and calculation_file methods respectively.

 ## Repository Files Instructions
 * Class files to be used when running the main calculator program include: calculation_file, exeption_file, loop_condition, prog_design, user_interface, and main_calculator.